couchbaselabs/userprofile-couchbase-mobile-reactnative/README.md

 # Folder Overview

 ## standalone
-This version of app demonstrates basic database and document CRUD operations using Couhbase Lite as a standalone, embedded database within your mobile app.
+This version of app demonstrates basic database and document CRUD operations using Couchbase Lite as a standalone, embedded database within your mobile app.
 A document is created and stored in a "user" Couchbase Lite database.

 For details, refer to the README in the "standalone" folder of the repo.

 ## query
-This version of app extends the "standalone" version of the app and demonstrates basic query and full-text-search operations against Couhbase Lite database.
+This version of app extends the "standalone" version of the app and demonstrates basic query and full-text-search operations against Couchbase Lite database.
 In addition to the "user" database, this version of the app is bundled with a second "university" database pre-seeded with documents against which queries are issued.

 For details, refer to the README in the "query" folder of the repo.